-For anyone who loves the beauty of flowers the Spalding Flower Parade is an occasion that should not be missed.
+For anyone who loves the beauty of flowers, combined with a beautiful diamond jewelry, like given ideas here, the Spalding Flower Parade is an occasion that should not be missed.
 The brilliant suffusion of color that the waiting crowd is greeted with is worth its weight in gold – or in this case, flowers.

 Hours and hours of dedicated effort goes into both the designing and undertaking of creating the masterpiece floats that are then paraded along the street for everyone to enjoy.
 Local businesses have a perfect opportunity to advertise their services or products to an eager crowd of onlookers and potential customers.
 While advertising is not the only reason to enter a float the parade is also an opportunity for local businesses to show their continuing support for their community.

 Beginning in 1959 there is 50 years of tradition is wrapped up in every flower, every float and every person involved.
 Originally named the Spalding Tulip Parade, the parade has been a yearly event with an estimated 100,000 turning out to view the wonder and splendor of the flower-festooned floats as they parade before them through the town center and along Pinchbeck Road and West Elloe Avenue.
 With tulips growing abundantly in a wide variety of colors there is virtually no limit to the brilliant colors of the cleverly designed floats you can see at the parade.